 Sonic Lost World is a game starring Sonic the Hedgehog developed exclusively for Nintendo platforms.
 The initial reveal trailer showcased footage of gameplay alternating between side-scrolling and behind-the-back perspectives.

 Nintendo of Europe is handling publishing duties across Europe and Australia.
+A Windows PC version was released in Fall of 2015 after the Nintendo exclusivity deal expired.

 Sonic is seen in gameplay grabbing onto the side of ledges and subsequently climbing up.
 This appears to be a "slower" and more platforming based Sonic title.
 When running on walls, gravity pulls Sonic down, causing him to slide down the wall even while he runs alongside it.